University of Arkansas Honors College

-Under Coon's leadership the Honors College has launched a series of seminar and forum courses taught by top professors and community leaders, addressing topics such as blockchain, gene editing, cancer, Presidential elections and Gothic.
+Under Coon's leadership the Honors College has launched a series of seminar and forum courses taught by professors and community leaders, addressing topics such as blockchain, gene editing, cancer, Presidential elections and Gothic.
 In response to COVID-19, the Honors College has also offered intersession seminars, Pandemic (2020) and Vaccine (2021), taught by interdisciplinary groups of doctors, scholars and government officials.

 In 2014, the Honors College established the Path Program, which recruits, mentors and provides scholarship funding for exceptional students from underrepresented populations.
 The Path Program has received nearly $2 million in grants to fund scholarships from the National Science Foundation, as well as generous support from private donors.
 The Honors College Futures Hub, launched in 2021, helps students make the most of their college experience and prepare for their career, post-degree, by offering workshops, programs and one-on-one mentoring sessions with planning professionals.

 Honors students at the University of Arkansas Honors College have received numerous honors, scholarships, fellowships, and accolades since the college was established.
 Honors College students have enjoyed a 90% acceptance rate to medical school and received Gates Cambridge, Rhodes, Madison, Marshall, Fulbright, Boren, Gilman, Truman, Goldwater, and National Science Foundation scholarships.
 The Honors College is one of only seven universities (including Princeton University, Northwestern University, University of California, Berkeley, Harvard University, Massachusetts Institute of Technology, Yale University, and the United States Military Academy at West Point) to have multiple Gates Cambridge scholarship recipients, ninth ranked overall in Goldwater Scholarship recipients in the United States for the last ten years, and has been a Truman Honor Institution since 2002.